-The Minor Works Version is based on the former ICE Conditions and includes amendments resulting from experience in use, including a responsibility on the employer to provide the contractor with all information he has relevant to the works and a right for the engineer to have access to work in hand whether on or off site.
+The Minor Works Version is based on the former ICE Conditions and includes amendments resulting from experience in use, including a responsibility on the employer to provide the contractor with all relevant information to the works and a right for the engineer to have access to work in hand whether on or off site.
 In view of the short duration of these contracts, retention provisions have been removed.